CDCgov/MaRS/README.md

 Data for this project can be found at the following link [NCBI BioProject](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA428490).
 Collaborators are encouraged to submit their own data using this [NCBI BioProject](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA428490)

 The Malaria Resistance Surveillance or MaRS analysis pipline, is an attempt at standardizing the workflow for identifying both known and new polymorhisms in *P.falciparum* genes associated with drug resistance.

-## Version Histroy
-  * Version 1.1.1 (1/9/2018)
-    * Fastq samples detected from directory
-    * Reference and dependencies for analysis on P.falciparum provided with the git bundle
-    * BBDuk used to trim reads
-    * BWA used for read alignment
-    * Variant calling using Samtools and GATK
-    * Summary tables for samples with separate tables for known and novel variants
-    * Summary heatmaps and frequency graphs generated
-    * The framework has been tested to work on Ubuntu 16.04 and RedHat Enterprise Linux Server Edition 6.8

 # Setup